 What kind of beer does your favorite drinker prefer?
 That is the flavor beer you should use.
 Truly, you can use whatever kind of beer you want to make the sauce.

 I prefer using a lighter style beer type of beer because it adds more flavor to the sauce.
-Stout, malt, or non-alcoholic beer will result in a dark, bitter taste.
-Alcoholic beers like ale, lager, pilsner, etc. will give off a light taste.
+Stout, malt, or non-alcoholic beer will have a dark, bitter taste.
+Alcoholic beers like ale, lager, pilsner, etc., will give off a light taste.

 Cheese pairs well with almost any kind of beer, but if you want something more complex than just plain old American cheese try using some Gruyere or Swiss cheese instead.